Why I Marched Against Monsanto

 When genetic modification was new, the hurdles that it had to pass to get into any kind of mass production, such as for food products, were high.
 We were cautious.
-Though the risks, at that time, were pretty low.
+But the risks, at that time, were pretty low.

 Over time, the perception of risk with this technology is inevitably going to decrease.
 As we gain experience and ability and see successes begin to pile up, we’ll feel safer and more confident, and gradually see less and less need for caution.
 But while the perception of risk goes down, the actual risk is going nowhere but up, as projects get more complex and ambitious.
+We may be gaining skill and experience, but we aren’t actually learning anything about how to avoid mistakes with major unforeseen consequences.

 The result of plotting these two trends is clear to see: unless one or the other is interrupted, it is completely 100% inevitable that sooner or later, we will create a catastrophe through genetic engineering.